-We take anti-corruption seriously; reminders and discussion on anti-corruption are part and parcel of our regular meetings:
+We take anti-corruption seriously; reminders and discussions on anti-corruption are integrated into our regular meetings to ensure continuous awareness and compliance:

-- During the daily toolbox meetings of Project Managers with project team, reminders on anticorruption and work safety are always mentioned. - During the monthly sales meetings, the agenda include discussion on anti-corruption by the Senior Manager. - During the quarterly meetings of Senior Supervisors with the technical teams, the Company policy on anti-corruption is reiterated.
+- Project Managers conduct daily toolbox meetings with their project teams and always include reminders on anti- corruption and work safety. - Monthly sales meetings feature a dedicated agenda for discussion on anti-corruption led by the Senior Manager. - Quarterly meetings between Senior Supervisors and the technical teams provide an opportunity to reiterate the Company's anti-corruption policies.